-iii.
+III.
 Inshore and Offshore Marine

 Reporting for the MWI marine environment is split into four inshore zones (the Northern, Whitsunday, Central, and Southern Zones) and one offshore zone.
 Monitoring is conducted on coral, water quality, and seagrass indices, with the fish index as an aspirational goal for future report cards (Figure III).
 All indicators within these indices are updated annually.
-The 2021 Report Card includes an inshore and urban litter metric, although this is site-based and does not contribute to overall zone scores.

-In the inshore marine region, the water quality index includes water clarity, chlorophyll-a (chl-a), nutrients, and pesticides (PRM based on up to 22 pesticides) (Figure III).
+In the inshore marine region, the water quality index includes water clarity, chlorophyll-a (chl-a), nutrients, and pesticides (PRM based on up to 22 pesticides)4 (Figure III).
 The seagrass index includes indicators of area, abundance, species composition, biomass, and resilience.
 The coral index includes indicators of species composition, community change (%), macroalgal cover, juvenile density, and total cover (%) (Figure III).
 In the offshore zone, the coral index includes community change (%), juvenile density, and total cover (%) (Figure III).